 - Illinois generates more nuclear power than any other state.

 - Illinois was the first state to ratify the 13th amendment of the constitution in 1865 to abolish slavery.

 - Barack Obama started his political career in Illinois, and, when he became president in 2008, he gave his victory speech in Chicago’s Grant Park.

-- Famous people from Illinois include politician Hilary Clinton, actors Bill Murray and Mr. T, writer Ernest Hemingway, animator and producer Walt Disney and comedian Richard Pryor.
+- Famous people from Illinois include US presidential candidate Hilary Clinton, actors Bill Murray and Mr. T, writer Ernest Hemingway, animator and producer Walt Disney and comedian Richard Pryor.

 - Films featuring Chicago include The Blues Brothers (1980), Ferris Bueller’s Day Off (1986) and Home Alone (1990).

 - Chicago’s Nabisco factory is the largest bakery in the world at 1,800,000 square feet.

 *For information about ranking categories, and answers to other frequently asked questions, click here.

 Want more content like this?
 Register for free site membership to get regular updates and your own personal content feed.

 This article was originally published in July 2014.
 It was updated in November 2016.